Genez-io/genezio-landing-page/deployment-platform/content/posts/google_sheets_as_apis.md

 ## Conclusion

-By following this guide, you can programmatically access Google Sheets data through Genezio using a Service Account, a secure and scalable solution for server-side applications.
+By following this guide, you can programmatically access Google Sheets data through DeployApps using a Service Account, a secure and scalable solution for server-side applications.
 Whether you’re working with Node.js, Express.js, or Typescript, these steps provide a straightforward way to connect your app to Google Sheets.

 ## References